pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 in the attempt to optimize the traces more and find more opportunities should be possible.

-Finding inefficiencies in traces with Z3 is certainly significantly less annoying and also less error-prone than just manually inspecting traces and trying to spot optimization opportunities.
+Finding inefficiencies in traces with Z3 is significantly less annoying and also less error-prone than just manually inspecting traces and trying to spot optimization opportunities.